Warrior Gold Announces Key Board Change and Review

 TSX-V:WAR

-VANCOUVER, Nov.
-26, 2018 /CNW/ - Warrior Gold Inc. (TSX-V - WAR) ("Warrior Gold" or the "Company") announces that Paul Carroll, the Company's Executive Chairman has resigned as Executive Chairman and director effective immediately.
+VANCOUVER, British Columbia, Nov.
+26, 2018 /PRNewswire/ -- Warrior Gold Inc. (TSX-V - WAR) ("Warrior Gold" or the "Company") announces that Paul Carroll, the Company's Executive Chairman has resigned as Executive Chairman and director effective immediately.
 Mr. Carroll's employment contract will terminate on November 30th 2018 and he has agreed to waive the notice terms in the agreement

 Malcolm Burke, Director stated, "On behalf of the Board of Directors, we wish to thank Paul for his significant contributions to the Company over the past six years."
 His industry experience at the highest levels has provided the Company with valuable guidance during challenging periods in the resource markets.
 Mr Carroll remains a significant shareholder and corporate supporter.